cfpb/hmda-platform/README.md

 In addition, you'll need Scala's interactive build tool [sbt](http://www.scala-sbt.org/0.13/tutorial/index.html).
 Please refer to sbt's [installation instructions](http://www.scala-sbt.org/0.13/tutorial/Setup.html) to get started.

+Some of the projects for the HMDA Platform are configured to cross build to both the JVM and JavaScript runtimes.
+These projects will have the `JVM` and `JS` suffixes added to their name.

 ## Building and Running